 The judge has discretion to consider any other factors he/she thinks are relevant.

 California courts may order one spouse to pay spousal support for a reasonable period of time.
 Judges have discretion as to how long this “reasonable period” will last (within guidelines and principals).
 The judge contemplates various factors in coming up with an equitable time frame.
-Especially in longer marriages, courts can modify the alimony even after payments have ended.
+Especially in longer marriages, courts can modify the spousal support/alimony even after payments have ended.

 How long spousal support lasts in California depends largely on the duration of the marriage.
 If the marriage lasted fewer than ten years, the period of support will generally equal one half of the duration of the marriage.
 For example, for a marriage that lasted eight years, one spouse will pay support for four years.
 If a marriage lasted ten years or longer, the lower-earning spouse will receive spousal support for as long as the court orders and the other spouse is able to pay.